ciur/papermerge/docs/source/settings.rst

 context: ``main app``

-DB user used for PostgreSQL database connection.
-If specified will automatically 'switch' from sqlite3 to PostgreSQL database.
+DB user used for database connection.

   Example: